old-jekyll-templates/Twenty-Jekyll-Theme/_texts/pancakes.md

 ---

-My uncle Stu makes these pancakes for his family every sunday morning.
+My uncle Stu makes these pancakes for his family every Sunday morning.
 It produces pancakes just how I like 'em.
 Nice and flat without the cake like texture.

 ### Ingredients
 * 250 grams flour
-* 1 1/2cup milk
+* 1 1/2 cups milk
 * 60 grams butter
 * 3 eggs